D4 - Get Up and Dance: Plot

-Niharika Sinha, AKA 'Baby', is a girl living in Delhi who dreams of becoming a dancer.
+Niharika Sinha, the AKA 'Baby', is a girl living in Delhi who dreams of becoming a dancer.
 Mikhail Shah is a famous choreographer living in Goa, and he is also Baby's idol.
 Baby becomes Mikhail's adoring manager and secretly falls in love with him.
 Baby is heartbroken to learn that her manipulative boss, Netra, is in a relationship with Mikhail.

 Mikhail creates a show called Soul Mates about the love of two people, "Ruhans" (played by Mikhail) and "Aneri."
 Mikhail has a difficult time casting Aneri, a role that Netra would like to play herself.
 When Mikhail sees Baby dancing, Baby is asked to play the part of Aneri, but she initially declines, fearing her father's reaction.
 Baby eventually agrees to play the part of Aneri for one month, despite Netra attempting to stop her.
 When Mikhail finds out about Netra's failed plan, the two break up.

 While travelling back to Delhi to visit her sick grandmother, Baby is involved in a car accident that leaves her paralyzed and unable to dance.
 Returning to Goa, Mikhail promises to help her dance again.
 Mikhail's best friend Harry fears these efforts will jeopardize Mikhail's career.
 Harry tells Baby to leave for Mikhail's sake, and Baby returns to Delhi.
 Through physiotherapy, Baby learns how to walk again.

 Even though he doesn't care for Netra, Harry still works with her for Mikhail's benefit.
 Diya, Harry's girlfriend, doesn't like the pair working together and breaks up with him.
 Baby and Harry devise a plan to pretend they love each other, which causes Diya to realize she still loves Harry, and they get back together.
 However, this makes Mikhail jealous.
 Baby explains her fake relationship with Harry to Mikhail and indirectly tries to make Mikhail realize how much she loves him.